tutikka/UntappdML/README.md

 ## User Interface

-The sample web user interface is used to input new data, and use that against the server to make predictions.
+The sample web user interface is used to input information on the new beer, and use that against the server to make the prediction.
 On your local machine, you can see the UI using a browser:

 <a href="http://localhost:5000">http://localhost:5000</a>

 ![Image](https://github.com/tutikka/UntappdML/blob/master/screenshots/screenshot.png)

 If you want to test and expose your local server to the Internet, you can use <a href="https://ngrok.com">ngrok</a>.
-While your server is running, run the following command in new terminal:
+While your server is running, run the following command in a new terminal:

 `./ngrok http http://localhost:5000 -host-header="http://localhost:5000"`